Three historians refer to 2-4 million people seeing His armies over Jerusalem on 21st May 66 CE

 Matthew 24:27-28

 Saying this scripture refers to a future event is saying Jesus is a false prophet.
-Jesus links it to the armies surrounding Jerusalem in 67 CE and 70 CE.
+Jesus links it to the armies surrounding Jerusalem on November 16, 66 CE and April 14, 70 CE.
 The eagle refers to the Roman armies.

 “But when you see Jerusalem surrounded by armies, then know that its desolation is near.